robfatland/nexus/bash/index.md

 - use the Connect button > Connect to instance page > Use EC2 Instance Connect > Connect

 ```
+echo The echo commands here are documentation comments.
+echo In ~ the .ssh directory includes a file authorized_keys.
+It is pre-loaded from the key pair file
+echo that was selected or generated during allocation of the instance.
+This will support an ssh connection.
 which python3
 git clone https://github.com/robfatland/ant
 cd ~